-We run a 2-day course for beginners in Spring.
+Our next 2-day course for beginners is on 27-28 March 2021.
 Those attending learn about the amazing things that go on inside the hive and what a beekeeper does through the year, and have the opportunity to handle bees.
 If you would like further information, please CLICK HERE

 What to do if you find a swarm of honey bees